‘Freedom Libraries’ aim to transform prisons, 500 books at a time

 He has published four books, three works of poetry and a memoir.

 In the summer of 2020, he created Freedom Reads, originally named Million Book Project, supported by the Andrew W. Mellon Foundation.
-The goal is to put books in 1,000 prisons, one Freedom Library at a time, Betts said.
+The group aims to put books in 1,000 prisons, one Freedom Library at a time, Betts said.

 The first libraries have been installed in prisons in Massachusetts and Louisiana.